 It’s simple.
-When you donate a game (which is super easy), for email, put YOUR MOM’S EMAIL (Put your mother’s email address, like firstname.lastname@example.org because we don’t already know your mom’s email.
+When you donate a game (did I mention it is super easy?), for email, put YOUR MOM’S EMAIL (Put your mother’s email address, like email@example.com because we don’t already know your mom’s email.
 Don’t literally put “YOUR MOM’S EMAIL”.
 You may be thinking that is not necessary to tell people.
 You are wrong.)
 Under company put My Mom.

 We will email your mom a receipt and we will also email her a message that “your favorite child, Bog Muggle,” donated in your name as a Christmas present.
 This is assuming that you put Bog Muggle as the name for the billing address.
 If that is not your name, I’m not really sure why you would do that, but, as I’ve said, we’re not judgmental.
 We will also make up good stuff about you, like that you have exceptionally good hygiene and that you told us she looks very thin in that Christmas sweater, just to make the email a little longer and more official looking.